-Items Measurement basis Certain financial assets and liabilities Fair value Liabilities for equity - settled share based payment arrangements Fair value d.
+Items Measurement basis Certain financial assets and liabilities Fair value Liabilities for equity - settled share-based payment Fair value arrangements d.
 Use of estimates and judgements

 In preparing these consolidated financial statements, management has made judgements, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.